-The Community Preservation Act (CPA) is enabling legislation designed to help communities plan ahead for sustainable growth and raise funds to achieve their goals.
-CPA allows towns and cities that accept its provisions to levy a community-wide real estate property tax surcharge of up to 3 percent for the purpose of creating a local Community Preservation Fund and qualifying for state matching funds.
+The Community Preservation Act (CPA) is the enabling legislation designed to help communities plan ahead for sustainable growth and raise funds to achieve their goals.
+CPA allows towns and cities that accept its provisions to levy a community-wide real estate tax surcharge of up to 3 percent for the purpose of creating a local Community Preservation Fund and qualifying for matching funds from the state.
 The CPA surcharge is calculated based a homeowner's real estate property tax and not based on assessed valuation.
-The Fund may only be used to acquire, create and preserve open space and land for recreational uses, to acquire and preserve historic buildings and landscapes, and to create, preserve and support affordable housing.
+The Fund may only be used to acquire, create and preserve open space and land for recreational uses; to acquire and preserve historic buildings and landscapes; and to create, preserve and support affordable housing.
 The state will provide matching funds to communities approving CPA.

 Enacted as MGL Ch.
-44B in 2000, the community preservation act permits cities and towns accepting its provisions to establish a restricted fund from which monies can only be appropriated for a) the acquisition, creation and preservation of open space; b) the acquisition, preservation, rehabilitation, and restoration of historic resources; and c) the acquisition, creation and preservation of land for recreational use; d) the creation, preservation and support of community housing; and e) the rehabilitation and restoration of open space, land for recreational use and community housing that is acquired or created using monies from the fund.
-Acceptance requires town meeting or city council approval, together with referendum approval by majority vote.
-The local program is funded by a local surcharge up to 3 percent on real property tax bills and matching dollars from the state generated from registry of deeds fees.
+44B in 2000, the Community Preservation Act permits cities and towns accepting its provisions to establish a restricted fund from which monies can only be appropriated for a) the acquisition, creation and preservation of open space; b) the acquisition, preservation, rehabilitation, and restoration of historic resources; and c) the acquisition, creation and preservation of land for recreational use and for some structures that support outdoor recreation; d) the creation, preservation and support of community housing; and e) the rehabilitation and restoration of open space, land for recreational use and community housing that is acquired or created using monies from the fund.
+Acceptance requires town meeting or city council approval or petition signed by 5% of town's registered voters, together with referendum approval by majority vote.
+The local program is funded by a local surcharge up to 3% on real property tax bills and matching dollars from the state generated from fees collected at the registry of deeds.
 (See DOR IGR 00-209 as amended by IGR 01-207 and IGR 02-208)

-A minimum of 10% of the annual revenues of the fund must be set aside for use in support of the three core community concerns, and up to 5% may be used for administrative expenses of the Community Preservation Committee.
-The remaining funds can be allocated for any combination of the allowed uses, and/or for land for recreational use.
+A minimum of 10% of the annual revenues of the fund must be set aside for use in support of each of the three core community concerns, and up to 5% may be used for administrative expenses of the Community Preservation Committee.
+The remaining funds can be allocated for any combination of the allowed uses.
 This gives each community the opportunity to determine its priorities, plan for its future, and have the funds to make those plans happen.